-Needless to say, not all of these gems were correct, relevant or necessary.
-I have seen one windmill in four months, not a single tulip and I have yet to be invited on to a boat.
-Moreover, my host of advisors managed to leave out some key aspects of life in the low lands.
+Needless to say, not all of these were correct, relevant or necessary.
+I have seen one windmill in four months, not a single tulip and I have yet to be invited onto a boat.
+Moreover, my host of advisors managed to leave out some key aspects of life in this sinking land.

-*Dutch Style = lots of orange, lots of beer, lots of party*
+*Dutch Style = lots of orange, lots of beer, lots of parties.

 You have three options:

-- Hold your phone with a flashlight on as you cycle past the checkpoint.
-This one works best if you’re cycling alongside bikes WITH lights, you know, safety in numbers and whatnot.
+- Hold your phone with the flashlight on as you cycle past the checkpoint.
+This one works best if you’re cycling alongside bikes WITH lights.
+You know, safety in numbers and whatnot.

-Visa cards are, largely, not accepted here.
+Visa and Mastercards are, largely, not accepted here.
 Why in the world not?
 I’m still reeling from the embarrassment and confusion I experienced during my first several visits to Albert Heijn.
 Although no card means no drunken contactloos pinnen.
-And believe me, that is a good thing.
+And believe me, THAT is a good thing.

 The rest of the world refers to them as ladders.
-How more folk have not fallen and snapped their necks I do not know!
+How more folks have not fallen and snapped their necks I do not know!